Fed's Powell confirms half-point rate hike 'on the table' in May as inflation surges

 Powell: It is 'appropriate' for the Fed to move 'a little more quickly'

-Federal Reserve Chairman Jerome Powell on Thursday confirmed that central bank officials are likely to raise interest rates by 50-basis points in May and following months as they seek to tame the hottest inflation in four decades.
+Federal Reserve Chairman Jerome Powell Thursday confirmed that central bank officials are likely to raise interest rates by 50-basis points in May and subsequent months as they seek to tame the hottest inflation in four decades.

 FED RAISES INTEREST RATES FOR FIRST TIME IN 3 YEARS, PROJECTS 6 MORE HIKES AS INFLATION SURGES